-Particulars 31 Current Year Previous Year i) Direct investment in equity shares, convertible bonds, convertible debentures and units of equity oriented mutual funds the corpus of which is not exclusively invested in corporate debt; ii) Advances against shares / bonds / debentures or other securities or on clean basis to individuals for investment in shares (including IPOs / ESOPs), convertible bonds, convertible debentures, and units of equity oriented mutual funds;
+(Amo Particulars 29 Current Year Previous Year i) Direct investment in equity shares, convertible bonds, convertible debentures and units of equity oriented mutual funds the corpus of which is not exclusively invested in corporate debt; ii) Advances against shares / bonds / debentures or other securities or on clean basis to individuals for investment in shares (including IPOs / ESOPs), convertible bonds, convertible debentures, and units of equity oriented mutual funds; iii) Advances for any other purposes where shares or convertible bonds or convertible debentures or units of equity oriented mutual funds are taken as primary security; iv) Advances for any other purposes to the extent secured by the collateral security of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds i.e. where the primary security other than shares / convertible bonds / convertible debentures / units of equity oriented mutual funds does not fully cover the advances;

-31 RRBs, LABs and Co-operative Banks may omit those line items which are not applicable/ permitted or have nil exposure both in current and previous year.
+29 RRBs, LABs and Co-operative Banks may omit those line items which are not applicable/ permitted or have nil exposure both in current and previous year.

-Particulars 31 Current Year Previous Year iii) Advances for any other purposes where shares or convertible bonds or convertible debentures or units of equity oriented mutual funds are taken as primary security; iv) Advances for any other purposes to the extent secured by the collateral security of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds i.e. where the primary security other than shares / convertible bonds / convertible debentures / units of equity oriented mutual funds does not fully cover the advances; v) Secured and unsecured advances to stockbrokers and guarantees issued on behalf of stockbrokers and market makers; vi) Loans sanctioned to corporates against the security of shares / bonds / debentures or other securities or on clean basis for meeting promoter's contribution to the equity of new companies in anticipation of raising resources; vii) Bridge loans to companies against expected equity flows / issues; viii) Underwriting commitments taken up by the banks in respect of primary issue of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds; ix) Financing to stockbrokers for margin trading; x) All exposures to Venture Capital Funds (both registered and unregistered) Total exposure to capital market
+Particulars 29 Current Year Previous Year v) Secured and unsecured advances to stockbrokers and guarantees issued on behalf of stockbrokers and market makers; vi) Loans sanctioned to corporates against the security of shares / bonds / debentures or other securities or on clean basis for meeting promoter's contribution to the equity of new companies in anticipation of raising resources; vii) Bridge loans to companies against expected equity flows / issues; viii) Underwriting commitments taken up by the banks in respect of primary issue of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds; ix) Financing to stockbrokers for margin trading; x) All exposures to Venture Capital Funds (both registered and unregistered) Total exposure to capital market

 For restructuring of dues in respect of listed companies, lenders may be ab initio compensated for their loss / sacrifice (diminution in fair value of account in net present value terms) by way of issuance of equities of the company upfront, subject to the extant regulations and statutory requirements.
-If such acquisition of equity shares results in exceeding the extant regulatory Capital Market Exposure c) Risk category-wise country exposure32

-(CME) limit, the same shall be disclosed in the 'Notes to Accounts' in the Annual Financial Statements.
+If such acquisition of equity shares results in exceeding the extant regulatory Capital Market Exposure (CME) limit, the same shall be disclosed in the 'Notes to Accounts' in the Annual Financial Statements.
 Banks shall separately disclose details of conversion of debt into equity as part of a strategic debt restructuring which are exempt from CME limits.